lbryio/lbry-sdk/docs/index.md

 Reveal a file or directory in file browser

 Args:
-    'path': path to be selected in file browser
+    'path': path to be revealed in file browser
 Returns:
     True, opens file browser
 ```